brooklynrail/brooklynrail-platform/content/events/2022/03/rona-pondick-at-marc-straus-gallery.md

 ---
-title: "Rona Pondick: Color, Gesture, and Posture"
+title: "Color, Gesture, and Posture: Rona Pondick"
 deck: Featuring Pondick and Jessica Holmes
 summary: Artist Rona Pondick joins Rail ArTonic editor Jessica Holmes for a conversation.
 We conclude with a poetry reading.